 - It can be hard to make that first appointment with your GP but remember that they are there to help and that first conversation is the start of your journey to feeling better.
 It may be tempting to put it off but try to see it through if you possibly can.
 Docready is a very useful site to help you understand what to expect and make things as easy as possible for you, including helping you put together your own list of things to talk to the GP about.

 - Remember that schools, universities (also the National Union of Students) and workplaces often have access to their own support/counselling if you are able to talk to them.
 There may be free or subsidised counselling available in your area but such services are often under pressure so there may be waiting lists.
-In Sheffield, Interchange and Door 43 offer wellbeing support for age 13 -25 years), Sheffield Mind and Share Psychotherapy (both age 18 years onwards) may be able to help on this basis.
+In Sheffield, Interchange and Door 43 offer wellbeing support for age 13 -25 years.
+Sheffield Mind and Share Psychotherapy (both age 18 years onwards) offer support on a free or subsidised basis.
 Informal “cafes” are also available if chatting with others in relaxed surroundings is right for you.

 - Dedicated online peer support and email access to help is also available for those preferring to write rather than speak, but be careful to only use trusted sites (Links to some trusted sites are listed in these Help Sections).
 There is no shame in seeking help.
 The most important thing is that you get better.

 These are quick links to Feeling Overwhelmed- Helping You Stay Safe, How to cope when life is difficult, understanding why you might be feeling suicidal and what you can do about it, what to do if you are being bullied online, Suicide prevention app and other apps for mood monitoring and anxiety (for other mental health apps also see links below in “Helping Early…” section).
 Stay Alive is a suicide prevention app which provides quick links to national help lines and allows you to create your own, personalised mini safety plan.